 140 NE 39th St.; 786-843-3880 or estefankitchen.com

-We’re overjoyed that Colorado transplant Dena Marino gifted Miami with her elevated approach to rustic Italian at MC Kitchen.
-This contemporary Italian spot serves some of the best Bolognese pasta and is responsible for one of our all-time favorite brunches.
+We’re pretty thrilled that Colorado transplant Dena Marino gifted Miami with her elevated approach to rustic Italian food.
+This contemporary spot serves some of the best Bolognese pasta and is responsible for one of our all-time favorite brunches.
 Truffle tater-tot waffle and triple-decker banana pancakes, anyone?

 4141 NE Second Ave.; 305-456-9948 or facebook.com/mckitchenmiami

-Michael Schwartz dominates the Design District.
+We can’t imagine a time when Michael Schwartz didn’t dominate the Design District.
 One of the area’s very first restaurants was his Michael’s Genuine, which still reigns supreme today.
 Then came his pizza place, Harry’s,and a grab-and-go café named after his daughter, Ella.
-We’ll start with a Michael’s Genuine home brew, followed by a tomato-mozzarella pizza at Harry’s and finish up with a chai-sugar doughnut at Ella.
-Mmm.
+We’ll start with a Michael’s Genuine home brew, followed by a tomato-mozzarella pizza at Harry’s, and finish up with a chai-sugar doughnut at Ella.